bmidhun1/DL001/README.md

-# deep101
+# DL_101

 In todays session we will cover the deep learning basics.
-Three hands on demos which include:
+Below are the URLs to get started with DL:

 1) http://playground.tensorflow.org